Given that Catalina Island is 22 miles off the coast and largely unpopulated, mobile and internet services can be spotty.

 Sprint provides coverage to Catalina Island, but it’s probably not the type of high-speed coverage that you’re used to on the mainland.
 In fact, the Avalon area only seems to have 3G coverage, not 4G LTE, like the other major providers do.
 However, if you head north to the Two Harbors area, you’ll notice that you have a 4G connection in some locations.

-Note that as of this writing, Sprint and T-Mobile are scheduled to merge — meaning that the overall service on Catalina for customers of either brand will likely improve, as they combine the bandwidths used to supply service to both extend reach and improve throughput (speed) of your data.
+Note that as of this writing, Sprint and T-Mobile are scheduled to merge — meaning that the overall service on Catalina for customers of either brand will likely improve, as they combine the bandwidths used to supply service.
+This will both extend reach and improve throughput (speed) of your data.

 AT&T should probably be your go-to mobile provider if you spend a lot of time on Catalina Island.
-That’s because just about the entire island is covered by AT&T, though there are a few sparse areas.
-Most of the coverage is 4G LTE, but there appears to be some places in the Avalon area that might support 5G.
-That’s still to be determined.
+That’s because just about the entire island is covered by AT&T. Most of the coverage is 4G LTE, and pseudo-5G services are already coming to Avalon.

 Mobile Service Offshore of Catalina

 Verizon and AT&T are superior for use offshore, and depending on your device you might be able to maintain connection for the whole boat ride.
-This is not guaranteed though — 22 miles is a long ride, and boats providing ferry generally don’t have WiFI.
+However, this is not guaranteed — 22 miles is a long ride, and boats providing ferry generally don’t offer Wi-Fi.

-Once you’re near Avalon, cell towers have a 4-5 mile reach, so service is available when boating around the island ports as well.
+Once you’re near Avalon, cell towers have a 4-5 mile reach, so service is available on all three major carriers when boating around the island ports.

 Internet Service Options in Avalon